 Chances are that you are leaking money because of small day-to-day decisions.
-These decisions seem reasonable on the surface but have a bigger, longer term, impact and one that will eventually strangle the life out of the business.
+Those decisions seem reasonable on the surface but have a bigger, longer-term impact and one that will eventually strangle the life out of the business.

 So where are the leaks with clients and how can you plug them?